prusselluccs/CS3300_Iteration4_Instructions/README.md

     end
   end

+## Add the following code but comment it out.
+We are working on getting this to work
 #  context "Remove existing project" do
 #    let!(:project) { Project.create(title: "Test title", description: "Test content") }
 #    scenario "remove project" do